sophieclayton/OEAS805_envdatasci/homework/capstone_instructions.md

 For this assignment, you will review the requirements listed below for the Project Repository and provide an informal review for your reviewee (and me) based on how well their repository meets the requirements listed below.
 This can be a simple Slack message, but you should thoroughly go through the repo.

+[Here are your reviewer assignments](https://github.com/sophieclayton/OEAS805_envdatasci/blob/master/homework/peer_review_assignments.md) for this part of the project.

 ### 4. Project Repository on GitHub
 (15% total course grade, due **Friday 21st April**)